-The property is dog-friendly, furnished and equipped to a high Scottish Tourism Board 4 star standard; It has gas central heating, ensuring warm and comfortable holidays throughout the year.
+The property is dog-friendly, furnished and equipped to a high Scottish Tourism Board 4 star standard; It has gas central heating and is fully double glazed, ensuring warm and comfortable holidays throughout the year.
+As well as an XBOX it boasts free WiFi and DVD films.
 The modern kitchen is fully equipped with everything you need for your self-catering break, while outside on the balcony, enjoy a meal with a glass of wine (or two ...) and unwind as you soak up the atmosphere.

 Providing a blend of seaside and countryside, this is an ideal choice for making the most of the great outdoors.
 From walking on Sandyhills beach, to relaxed biking, golfing or fishing, you can enjoy it all here.
 The rolling farmland, sheltered lochs, and coastline with its spectacular headlands, cliffs and sheltered sandy bays offers great bird watching opportunities, particularly in the spring when the cliffs team with bird life.
 Just 30 mins away visit the WWT Caerlaverock wetlands centre or the RSPB Mersehead reserve, failing that visit the Red Kite centre at Lauriston and feed the birds.
 There are also beautiful scenic and challenging golf courses on your doorstep - including the championship links course at Southerness, fantastic fishing - choose from sea fishing or course fishing fly or line on one of the many inland lochs or visit one of the areas activity centres for the exhilarating watersports on offer.
 A 15 minute walk from your chalet will take you to the Bainloch deer park where you have to ring in advance for a tour - you won't be disappointed.
 The spectacular dark skies also offer a fantastic opportunity to observe the night sky through binoculars, telescope or just look up and admire with your eyes, - that is if you can take them away from the badgers who come out at night.